 Gokul Puthumanaillam

 Gokul is a PhD student in aerospace engineering.
 He completed his bachelor’s degree in ECE, with a minor in computational mathematics, from Manipal Institute of Technology.
+His current research emphasizes decision making and planning for long-term autonomous tasks in probabilistic settings for robotics.
+He is particularly interested in algorithmic approaches to reasoning that enhance high-level planning across a variety of contexts and challenges.

 Ram Padmanabhan